vdhamer/Photo-Club-Hub/.github/README.md

 The basic idea is to store the required information in a hierarchical, distributed way.
 This allows the app to load the information in a three step process:

-##### ClubList: central list of photo clubs
+##### OrganizationList: central list of photo clubs

 The app loads a list of photo clubs from a fixed location.
 Because the file is kept separate from the app, it can be updated without having to release an update of the app.
 The file is in a fixed JSON syntax and contains a list of supported photo clubs.
 The file notably includes the location of next-level indices.

-Here is an example of the format of the ClubList, here containing a single photo club and single museum:
+Here is an example of the format of the OrganizationList, here containing a single photo club and single museum:

 ``` json
 {